Exhibitor Tips: Helping you prepare to exhibit at your next trade show

 The Minnesota Society of Certified Public Accountants understands that you are investing in our organization.
+Deciding to exhibit at a trade show can cost your company a lot of money, resources and time.
+Strategically planning for this event can help you get the most out of your trade show experience, and hopefully get you the leads to grow your business and increase your sales.
 We would like to provide you with some tips to help you get the maximum return on your investment when exhibiting at our conferences.

 Set clear goals for your trade show participation